Health effects from noise: Regulations

 Environmental noise regulations usually specify a maximum outdoor noise level of 60 to 65 dB(A), while occupational safety organizations recommend that the maximum exposure to noise is 40 hours per week at 85 to 90 dB(A).
-For every additional 3 dB(A), the maximum exposure time is reduced by a factor 2, e.g. 20 hours per week at 88 dB(A).
-Sometimes, a factor of two per additional 5 dB(A) is used, however, these occupational regulations are acknowledged by the health literature as inadequate to protect against hearing loss and other health effects.
+For every additional 3 dB(A), the maximum exposure time is reduced by a factor of 2, e.g. 20 hours per week at 88 dB(A).
+Sometimes, a factor of two per additional 5 dB(A) is used; however, these occupational regulations are acknowledged by the health literature as inadequate to protect against hearing loss and other health effects.
 In an effort to prevent noise-induced hearing loss, many programs and initiative have been created, like the Buy Quiet program, which encourages employers to purchase quieter tools and equipment, and the Safe-In-Sound Award, which recognizes organizations with successful hearing loss prevention strategies.

 With regard to indoor noise pollution in residences, the U.S. Environmental Protection Agency (EPA) has not set any restrictions on limits to the level of noise.
 Rather, it has provided a list of recommended levels in its Model Community Noise Control Ordinance, which was published in 1975.
 For instance, the recommended noise level for indoor residences is less than or equal to 45 dB.

-Noise pollution control in residences is not funded by the federal government in part because of the disagreements in establishing causal links between sounds and health risks, since the effect of noise is often psychological and also, because it leaves no singular tangible trace of damage on the human body.
+Noise pollution control in residences is not funded by the federal government in part because of the disagreements in establishing causal links between sounds and health risks, since the effect of noise is often psychological and also because it leaves no singular tangible trace of damage on the human body.
 For instance, hearing loss could be attributed to a variety of factors including age, rather than solely due to excessive exposure to noise.
-A state or local government is able to regulate indoor residential noise, however, such as when excessive noise from within a home causes disturbances to nearby residences.
+A state or local government can regulate indoor residential noise, however, such as when excessive noise from within a home causes disturbances to nearby residences.